There are now 2 possible online modes for units:

 - Honours option in Sport Science, Exercise and Health [Bachelor of Science (Honours)]

-- Typically this unit is assessed in the following ways: (1) an oral examination; (2) two assignments; and (3) a seminar presentation.
+Indicative assessments in this unit are as follows: (1) an oral examination; (2) two assignments; and (3) a seminar presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)